 A. If a regulation is being held in abeyance, specific guidance will be provided to both the Agreement States and review teams as to the manner in which the Agreement States’ regulations are to be factored into the IMPEP review findings.

-As of 2008, only three regulations have been held in abeyance, that is temporarily set aside.
-In these three specific cases, NRC staff continued to review Agreement State proposed and final rules but held any compatibility determination in abeyance on those rules if the Agreement State's rules meet the essential elements of the NRC's rule, even if the Agreement State's rules were more restrictive than the NRC's rule.
-For Agreement States without a rule or with a rule less restrictive than the NRCs rules, the staff factored this determination into results of the NRC's review of the State's proposed and final rules and the compatibility findings during IMPEP reviews.
+As of 2014, only three regulations have been held in abeyance, that is temporarily set aside.
+In these three specific cases, the NRC staff continued to review Agreement State proposed and final rules but held any compatibility determination in abeyance on those rules if the Agreement State's rules met the essential elements of the NRC's rule, even if the Agreement State's rules were more restrictive than the NRC's rule.
+For Agreement States without a rule or with a rule less restrictive than the NRC’s rules, the staff factored this determination into the results of the NRC's review of the State's proposed and final rules and the compatibility findings during IMPEP reviews.